pedromnicolau/Projeto-PI---Kaizen/README.md

 ## Features

-- **User Authentication**: Allows users to log in to the system using a username and password.
+- *User Authentication:* Allows users to log in to the system using a username and password.
-- **User Management**: Allows users to modify their own profile information.
+- *User Management:* Allows users to modify their own profile information.
-- **Content Management**: Allows users to create and customize workouts, exercises, meals, foods, and timers.
+- *Content Management:* Allows users to create and customize workouts, exercises, meals, foods, and timers.
-- **Timer**: Provides the option to use timers as an alternative to repetitions in workouts.
+- *Timer:* Provides the option to use timers as an alternative to repetitions in workouts.
-- **Exercise Creation**: Users can create exercises in our system, define the type of exercise, name, and a short description.
+- *Exercise Creation:* Users can create exercises in our system, define the type of exercise, name, and a short description.
 The exercises will be saved in our database.
-- **Workout Creation**: Users can create workouts by selecting exercises they have created and saved.
+- *Workout Creation:* Users can create workouts by selecting exercises they have created and saved.
 Once the workouts are assembled, they can also be saved.
-- **Customization**: All saved workouts and exercises can be deleted and modified as needed.
+- *Customization:* All saved workouts and exercises can be deleted and modified as needed.
-- **Food Listing**: We offer certain foods and their calorie counts as default in our system, which are sent from our database to the site, making it easier for users.
+- *Food Listing:* We offer certain foods and their calorie counts as default in our system, which are sent from our database to the site, making it easier for users.
-- **Food Search**: Allows users to search for specific foods if they are on the food list.
+- *Food Search:* Allows users to search for specific foods if they are on the food list.
-- **Meal Creation**: Users can create meals using foods from the list.
+- *Meal Creation:* Users can create meals using foods from the list.

 ## Technologies Used